 Definitely blackberries and oak….yum.
 It’s the kind of wine that puts you in a better mood – it worked with La Jolla Dad, thankfully.

-Rating: La Jolla Dad loved this one and thought it tasted like it should cost much more than it does (I agree).
+Bottom line: La Jolla Dad loved this one and thought it tasted like it should cost much more than it does (I agree).
 He’s usually more of a critic than I am.
 I’ll be on the lookout for it around town and will let you know if I see it anywhere.
 Otherwise, you can buy it direct from the winery.

 For an explanation of Wine Wednesday ratings click here.